Gianluca1888/Inflamation/README.md

-this i s a sandbox for plotting script this is about inflammation, i suppose! adding line to try add a second line becouse the first worked
+this i s a sandbox for plotting script this is about inflammation, i suppose! adding line to try add a second line because the first worked